Last update: 4/15/2022

-Our Website, Solutions and service Providers may collect non-personally identifiable (anonymous) information (“Non-PII”) from visitors including cancer patients, health care providers and staff, clinical staff, oncology experts, data analysts, and health plan administrators.
-Non personally identifiable information is any information that, by itself, cannot be directly associated with you.
-This may include age, gender, cancer type, genetic information, cancer screening, cancer treatment, oncologist’s name, and other information we collect.
-It may also include data about your visit to the website or solutions collected by cookies.
+Our Website, Solutions, and Service Providers may also collect non-personally identifiable (anonymous) information (“Non-PII”) from visitors, including cancer patients, health care providers, staff, clinical staff, oncology experts, data analysts, and health plan administrators.
+Non personally identifiable information is any information that cannot be directly or indirectly associated with you.

-“Cookies” are short computer codes known as cookies, web beacons, and other technologies that collect and store Non-PII when you visit our website, solutions or share website content or solutions through a social media account.
-The following are examples of Non-PII third party service providers collect with cookies:
+“Cookies” are short computer codes known as cookies, web beacons, and other technologies that collect and store both PII and Non-PII when you visit our Solutions, or share Website content or solutions through a social media account.
+The following are examples of information we or third-party service providers collect with cookies:

 - Cookies that may uniquely identify your browser session and the other website, solutions you have visited